Neubauer-Group/UFOManager/README.md

 ```
 $ Please enter your model version: Your model version
 ```
-#### Version issue
-In Zenodo, create a new version of file in current upload will generate a new DOI for the file.
-Therefore, for new version of your existing model, you can just re-run the Upload.py to create a new Zenodo upload and get a new Zenodo DOI.
-Just the model version and your model compressed folder name need to be different from your existing model.

 Then, a new metadata file will be created in Your_Model_Folder.
 ```